secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### Label Incident Issue

+1. Add the `~Incident-Comms::Status-Page` scoped label to the incident issue.

 It is important that we are able to differentiate incidents which included outbound status page and related notifications from those incidents which were deemed less impactful to our customers.
 This can be useful both in filtering for active incidents which include outbound notification as well as for after-incident reporting.

-Whenever a GitLab service incident includes the use of a status page incident this should be identified on the GitLab Incident Issue.
+Whenever a GitLab service incident includes the use of the status page, this should be identified on the incident issue in GitLab.
 See this, and other uses of this scoped label in the [Incident Management section of the handbook](https://about.gitlab.com/handbook/engineering/infrastructure/incident-management/#labeling).

-1. Add the `~Incident-Comms::Status-Page` scoped label to the incident issue.

 #### Resolve the PagerDuty Page

-We mark the PagerDuty page as [resolved](#pagerduty-status-definitions) once everything in Stage 1 has been completed.
+We mark the PagerDuty page as [resolved](#pagerduty-status-definitions) once every other task in this stage has been completed.
 Resolve the page through the mobile app, web interface or PagerDuty App in the `#support_gitlab-com` Slack channel.

-### **Stage 2: Updating Incidents**
+### **Stage 2: Manage**

+After all [Stage 1](#stage-1-engage) tasks have been complete we will manage the incident by making updates to it, creating a tag for it in Zendesk, and responding to any tickets in Zendesk that are related to it.

+#### Update Incident

 To publicly communicate attention and progress incidents should be updated according to the [frequency of incident updates table](/handbook/support/workflows/cmoc_workflows.html#frequency-of-updates) unless you communicate otherwise.